 - Military Record: Copy and original (if applicable).

-- Diversity Visa processing fee $ 330.
+- Diversity Visa processing fee: $ 330.

-Education: Submit to the U.S. Embassy or Consulate at your interview, a certificate of completion equivalent to a U.S. diploma, school transcripts, or other evidence issued by the person or organization responsible for maintaining records, which specifies the completed course of study.
-The diversity visa selectee must have completed a 12-year course of elementary and secondary education in the U.S. or a comparable course of study in another country.
+- Provide a certificate of completion equivalent to a U.S. diploma, school transcripts, or other evidence issued by the person or organization responsible for maintaining records, which specifies the completed course of study.
+The applicant must have completed a 12-year course of elementary and secondary education in the U.S. or a comparable course of study in another country.

-Work Experience: Submit documentation to the U.S. Embassy or Consulate at your interview demonstrating that you have two years of qualifying work experience in the last five years immediately prior to application.
+- Submit documentation to the U.S. Embassy at your interview demonstrating that you have two years of qualifying work experience in the last five years immediately prior to application.
 Qualifying work experience must be in an occupation that, by U.S. Department of Labor O*Net Online Database definitions, requires at least two years of training or experience that is designated as Job Zone 4 or 5, classified in a Specific Vocational Preparation (SVP) rating of 7.0 or higher.
 (See the section on Confirm Your Qualifications for information about using O*Net Online.)